solowon27/Portfolio/README.md

 ## How to use

 To use the website, simply open the `index.html` file in a web browser.
 The website contains a header with a logo and navigation menu, a main section that includes an introduction, a portfolio section, and a footer with contact information and links to social media profiles.
+The website is responsive and can be viewed on a variety of devices. but i recommend  to launch on a laptop or desktop computer using firefox developer edition browser, and i add 2 screenshots of the website on different screen sizes inside the assets folder.

 ## Additional / Important information